-Press (8) to exit when settings are complete.
+Press 8 to exit when settings are complete.
 During shooting, only objects of the selected hues will be recorded in color; all others will be recorded in black-and-white.
-To exit live view, rotate the live view switch.
+To exit live view, press the 1 button.

 More on Photography